dotnet/docs/docs/azure/storage/storage-quickstart-blobs-dotnet.md

       :::image type="content" source="./media/azportal-create-storage-account-2-240px.png" alt-text="A screenshot showing the create button on the storage accounts page used to create a new storage account." lightbox="./media/azportal-create-storage-account-2.png":::
    :::column-end:::
 :::row-end:::

+---

 :::row:::
    :::column span="3":::
       On the **Create a storage account** page, fill out the form as follows.
       1. Create a new resource group for the storage account named `rg-msdocs-blob-storage-demo` by selecting the **Create new** link under **Resource group**.
       1. Give your storage account a name of `stblobstoragedemoXYZ` where XYZ are any three random digits.
+Storage account names must be between 3 and 24 characters long and contain only lower case letters and numbers.
       1. Select the region for your storage account.
       1. Select **Standard** performance.
       1. Select **Locally-redundant storage** for this example under redundancy.
-      1. Select the **Review + create" button at the bottom of the screen and then select "Create" on the summary screen to create your storage account.
+      1. Select the **Review + create** button at the bottom of the screen and then select "Create" on the summary screen to create your storage account.
    :::column-end:::
    :::column span="":::
         :::image type="content" source="./media/azportal-create-storage-account-3-240px.png" alt-text="A screenshot showing the form to fill out to create a new storage account in Azure." lightbox="./media/azportal-create-storage-account-3.png":::
    :::column-end:::
 :::row-end:::

+---

 :::row:::
    :::column span="3":::
       Upon creation of your Azure storage account, you will see a page indicating "Your deployment is complete".
 Select the *Go to resource* button on the page to view your Storage account.
 Do not close your browser as you will need to copy information about your Azure Storage account in the next step.